Village Creek Mission Statement

 Village Creek has a wonderful story to tell.... it was, and still is, the only notable stream in the Jefferson County area.
 Village Creek was the first source of drinking water for the residents in the City of Birmingham.
 Alabama's first coal operations are recorded to have happened along the banks of Village Creek in the 1820's

-From atop Red Mountain, James T. Miner, a rail road engineer, had a vision for the lovely valley as he sat on his horse.
+From atop Red Mountain, James T. Milner, a rail road engineer, had a vision for the lovely valley as he sat on his horse.
 He purchased seven thousand acres along the Village Creek Watershed and this vision became the City of Birmingham, January 26, 1871.

 Racial groups attended separate schools but teachers focused on the academics for the child as an individual learner and used discipline with parent reinforcement.
 Children valued school.
 Many left the area for higher learning in states that accepted different racial groups.
 Some returned home well educated as teachers, nurses, a few doctors and lawyers as young adults but most went to positions in other states.